Duke Xiao of Qin: Battle of Western Border

+Ang agreed, but during the meeting, Shang Yang ambushed and captured him.
+Taking advantage of the confusion, he launched a surprise attack and routed the Wei army.
+Weakened by defeats from Qi and Qin, King Hui of Wei was forced to cede part of the Hexi region to Qin in exchange for peace.

+In recognition of his achievements, Shang Yang was enfeoffed with 15 towns in the regions of Yu and Shang, earning the title "Lord Shang."Records of the Grand Historian (Shiji), vol. 68: "The following year, Qi defeated Wei at Maling, capturing the crown prince and killing General Pang Juan.
+Then, Shang Yang advised: 'The Qin-Wei relationship is like a vital illness…' Duke Xiao agreed.
+Shang Yang led the army, captured Prince Ang by deception, and routed the Wei army.
+King Hui, fearing continued losses, ceded Hexi to Qin.
+Qin enfeoffed Shang Yang with 15 towns at Yu and Shang, naming him Lord Shang."

+In 338 BCE, Qin again attacked Wei, defeating its army at Anmen (modern south of Hejin, Shanxi), and captured its general Wei Cuo.
+That same year, Qin allied with the Dali Rong to besiege He yang (modern southeast of Hancheng, Shaanxi).

+Death

+In 338 BCE, Duke Xiao fell gravely ill.
+According to the Strategies of the Warring States, he intended to pass the throne to Shang Yang, who declined.

+Five months later, Duke Xiao died and was buried at Di Yu (弟圉).
+His son succeeded him as King Huiwen of Qin.
+Shang Yang, accused by Prince Qian of treason, was defeated and executed at Tongdi.
+His corpse was brought to Xianyang and dismembered by chariots as public punishment.

 Legacy

 Duke Xiao ruled Qin for 24 years and died at the age of 44 in 338 BC.
-He was succeeded by his son King Huiwen of Qin.
+He was succeeded by his son, King Huiwen of Qin.
 Duke Xiao was given the posthumous name of "Xiao", which means "filial".
-The reforms that took place during his reign helped to lay a strong foundation for Qin's eventual unification of China under the Qin Dynasty, under the leadership of Duke Xiao's descendant, Zheng, who became Qin Shi Huang (First Emperor of Qin).
+The reforms that took place during his reign helped to lay a strong foundation for Qin's eventual unification of China under the Qin dynasty, under the leadership of Duke Xiao's descendant, Zheng, who became Qin Shi Huang, the first emperor of China.

 Duke Xiao was also the last ruler of Qin to be addressed as "duke" (公 (gōng)), as his successors titled themselves "kings" (王 (wáng)).
-The change was an indication of the loss of authority of the central government (Zhou Dynasty), as rulers of several other feudal states had begun to call themselves "kings" instead of "dukes".
+This change reflected the loss of authority of the central government, the Zhou dynasty, and rulers of several other feudal states had begun to call themselves "kings" instead of "dukes" as well.